Life insurance calculators. Meant to help you, but do they leave you more confused?

 When all said and done, our example life insurance need is $335,000.
 No complex astronomical equations or questions.
 Easy and simple.

 Upon filling this sheet out with your own specific situation, print it out and review it with your family.
 It is important they understand the needs and intentions so there are no surprises.
 You should sign it as well as your spouse or primary beneficiary.
 It is important that they (and you) understand that if the ultimate need is, for example, $500,000, but you apply for $200,000, that there is a significant cash gap they will have to somehow close.

 We hope our easy life insurance calculator aids in the discussion and determination of proper life insurance coverage.
 We at My Family Life Insurance can help facilitate any needs discussions with you and your family.
-Feel free to contact us should you have any questions.
+Feel free to contact us or use the form below should you have any questions.
 We are here first and foremost for you and your family.